-Dietician/nutritionists (DN) are regulated under part X of ch.
-468, F.S., the Dietetics and Nutrition Practice Act (Act).
-The Board of Medicine under the Department of Health's (Department) Division of Medical Quality Assurance (MQA) is responsible for administering such regulations.
+Dietician/nutritionists (DNs) are regulated under Part X of Ch.
+468, F.S., the Dietetics and Nutrition Practice Act (Act), and by the Board of Medicine under the Department of Health's (Department) Division of Medical Quality Assurance.

 The bill expands the scope of practice for licensed DNs by authorizing DNs to order therapeutic diets.
+The bill also states that the Act does not preclude a licensed dietician or nutritionist from independently ordering a therapeutic diet if otherwise authorized to order such a diet in Florida.

 Additionally, the bill allows DNs to become licensed without an examination when applicants for such licensure are:

 - Registered with the Commission on Dietetic Registration (Commission) and are in compliance with all of the qualifications in ch.
-468, F.S., related to the practice of dietetics and nutrition; or - Certified as nutrition specialists by the Certification Board for Nutrition Specialists, or are Diplomates of the American Clinical Board of Nutrition, and are in compliance with the qualifications under s.
+468.509, F.S., related to the practice of dietetics and nutrition; or - Certified as nutrition specialists by the Certification Board for Nutrition Specialists, or are Diplomates of the American Clinical Board of Nutrition, and are in compliance with the qualifications under s.
 468.509, F.S.

 The bill provides title protection for certain qualified individuals.
-Specifically, the bill authorizes only individuals who:
+Specifically, the bill authorizes only individuals who are:

-- Are registered with the Commission as a DN to use the title "Registered Dietician/Nutritionist" and the designation "R.D.N."; - Are certified by the Certification Board for Nutrition Specialists to use the title "Certified Nutrition Specialist" and the designation "CNS"; and - Are certified by the American Clinical Board of Nutrition to use the title "Diplomate of the American Clinical Board of Nutrition" and the designation of "DACBN."
+- Registered with the Commission as a DN to use the title "Registered Dietician/Nutritionist" and the designation "R.D.N."; - Certified by the Certification Board for Nutrition Specialists to use the title "Certified Nutrition Specialist" and the designation "CNS"; and - Certified by the American Clinical Board of Nutrition to use the title "Diplomate of the American Clinical Board of Nutrition" and the designation of "DACBN."